The Redruth Mining District: this and the previous page Camborne Mining District make up the area known as “The Central

-Redruth Mining District 27: A side view of the finely proportioned engine house.
+Redruth Mining District 27: Another image of the finely proportioned engine house.

 Redruth Mining District 28: A final image of the engine house from the boiler house side.
 Scaffolding at the rear indicates the conversion work had recently started (mid 1990’s).

 Redruth Mining District 29: An image of Wheal Peevor Mine framed by the buildings at West Peevor Mine.
 This mine worked from 1872-1918 producing 3,280 tons of tin.
 The three engine houses from left to right are: the 32″ Stamps, 70″ Pumping house on Sir Frederick’s shaft and the 18″ whim (winding) house, this was taken before the site was stabilised.

-Redruth Mining District 30: A dramatic image of the 70″ Pumping house on Sir Frederick’s shaft, one of the most well known mines in the area as they can be seen from the A30.
+Redruth Mining District 30: A dramatic image of the 70″ Pumping house on Sir Frederick’s shaft.
+Certainly, one of the most well known mines in the area as they can be seen from the main A30.

 Redruth.
 Mining District 31: The derelict site of Wheal Concord Mine.
 This was taken in the 1990’s before the site was sold, the headframe still survives.

 Redruth.
 Mining District 32: Wheal Uny Mine, the two engine houses on Hind’s Shaft.
 The further engine house contained the mine’s 70″ Pumping Engine, the closer contained the Whim.
 The mine worked from 1800-1930 producing 2,825 ton Copper and 7,660 tons of Tin.

 Redruth.
 Mining District 33: The last image from this page, a photograph of the 70″ Pumping Engine house of Wheal Uny.

 The Gwennap Mining District